xuyi520/xuyi520.github.io/index.md

 Starting Sep 2025, I will join the **Joint AI & Psychology Laboratory** (a collaboration between The Chinese University of Hong Kong, Shenzhen and University of Science and Technology of China) as a full-time Research Assistant, working in Shenzhen under the supervision of [Dr. Zhicheng Lin](https://psy.ustc.edu.cn/2024/0116/c27895a628502/page.htm).
 My future research will focus on the intersection of artificial intelligence and psychology,centering on the intersection of artificial intelligence and cognitive science.
 Specifically:
 - Using AI and computational modeling to investigate human cognitive and psychological mechanisms, aiming to better understand complex behaviors and mental processes.
-- Leveraging insights from cognitive science and psychology to inspire and improve artificial intelligence algorithms, making AI systems more human-like, adaptive, and interpretable.
+- Leveraging insights from cognitive science and psychology to inspire and improve artificial intelligence algorithms, making AI systems more human-like, adaptive, and interpretable.<br>
 Ultimately, my goal is to promote bidirectional integration between AI and cognitive science, advancing both our understanding of the human mind and the development of next-generation intelligent systems.

 If you are interested in my research or potential collaboration, please feel free to contact me.